AniMoure/ruby-oop-inheritance/readme.md

 jill = Person.new("Jill", 10)
 bob = LoudPerson.new("Bob", 20)

-# Both `say_age` methods produce the same result since it was not overwritten in the `LoudPerson` class.
+# Both `say_age` methods produce the same result because it was not overwritten in the `LoudPerson` class.
 jill.say_age
 # => "I am 10 years old."
 bob.say_age
 # => "I am 20 years old."

-# The `say_name` methods produce different results because we overwrote the original in the `LoudPerson` class.
+# The `say_name` methods produce different results because the original was overwritten in the `LoudPerson` class.
 jill.say_name
 # => "My name is Jill."
 bob.say_name